futuresuper/website/src/posts/we-are-declaring-a-climate-emergency.md

 ### **Make the Strongest Signal You Can**

 At Future Super, we spend our days connecting members with the power of their retirement savings.
-We help them move money away from fossil fuel and other harmful investments into more planet-friendly alternatives.
+We help them move money away from fossil fuels and other harmful investments into more planet-friendly alternatives.
 We were founded to fight the climate crisis.
 Even so, we believe publicly declaring a climate emergency is still a meaningful step that we can take.

 This year we joined a group of other B Corps called the B Corp Climate Collective.
 Together, we are following a climate action roadmap to progress climate action in our businesses, while sharing our progress, triumphs and challenges.
 This declaration is the first action on that roadmap.